zonemaster/zonemaster/docs/public/configuration/tld-url-specification.md

    below in section [URL from IANA RDAP database].
 5. The fallback is to return the absense of a URL.

-Both in the [Backend configuration] and the [TXT record] there may be blocking policy to prevent any URL to returned.
+Both in the [Backend configuration] and the [TXT record] there may be a blocking policy to prevent any URL from being returned.
 See details in the sections below.

 ## Blocking policy